Boom! America Created 224,000 Jobs in June! | Breitbart

 Job creation reignited in June, with nonfarm payrolls rising 224,000 and unemployment ticking up to 3.7 percent.

 The June number will be closely watched after a surprisingly poor showing in May, when the U.S. economy was initially reported to have added just 75,000 jobs.
 That number was revised even lower on Friday, to just 72,000.
-April’s number was revised down to 216,000.
+April’s number was revised down to 216,000 from 224,000.

 Economists surveyed by Econoday had been looking for a gain of 165,000 for June and for unemployment to remain steady at 3.6 percent.